Tirzepatide dosing protocol

 - Week 17+: 2.4 mg (0.6 ml)

 One 10 mg vial lasts 40 weeks on starters or just 4 weeks at max dose.
 Inject weekly on the same day.
-If you're under 5 days late, just do it.
+Semaglutide has a roughly 1-week (~165 h) elimination half-life (Wegovy FDA PI §12.3), so the timing is forgiving.
+If you're under 5 days late, just do it; if more than 5 days have passed, skip the missed dose and resume on schedule (Wegovy FDA PI §2.4).

 Retatrutide dosing protocol

 Add 2 ml bacteriostatic water to your 10 mg vial for 5 mg/ml.
 1 mg is 0.2 ml, or 20 units.
-Easy scaling from there.
+Everything scales from there.

 What most people run: